naim-2/BMI-Calculator/README.md

 ## 4. Open a broswer and interact with the website using the following URL:
 http://localhost:3000/

-## 5. To run the tests, run the following commands:
+## 5. To run the tests, run the following commands in a new terminal:
 npm test -- --coverage
 #
 node acceptance.js